 The legal point of discharge is a point specified by us where stormwater from a property must be discharged.
 It is usually to a Council-managed drain or the street kerb and channel.

-Use our online form to find out where the legal point of discharge is for your proposal or new development.
+Use our online form to apply for a legal point of discharge for your proposal or new development.

-Current Fee is $146.80 valid from 1 July 2021.
+The current fee is $155.30.
 Applications may take up to 10 days to process, longer if more complex.

 You might need an engineering assessment in addition to your stormwater permit.
-Find out more on our drainage and civil works permit page.
+Find out more on our drainage and civil works approvals page.